 Electroplating The electrodeposition of an adherent metal coating on a conductive object.
 The object to be plated is placed in an electrolyte and connected to one terminal of a direct current (DC) voltage source.
 The metal to be deposited is similarly immersed and connected to the other terminal.

-Embedded Resisters, capacitors and small chip die are embedded inside the PCB to increase density.
-Always called Resistor Embeded PCB, Capacitor Embeded PCB and Chip Embeded PCB.
+Embedded Resistors, capacitors, and small chip die are embedded inside the PCB to increase density.
+Always called Resistor Embedded PCB, Capacitor Embedded PCB, and Chip Embedded PCB.

 ENIG Electroless Nickel under Immersion Gold finish.

 Entry Material A thin layer of material composed of phenolic, aluminum foil, or paper that is placed on top of the panel prior to drilling to improve drill accuracy and prevent burrs and dents.

 Epoxy A family of thermosetting resins.
 Epoxies form a chemical bond to many metal surfaces.